 Send Us Your Transcripts

 Your official transcripts are needed to determine your admission eligibility.
-Soon after you apply to CSUN, send us official transcripts for all of the following:
+If possible with your paper application, send us official transcripts for all of the following:

 - All courses taken at other colleges and universities previously attended even if the course work was not completed